 For light roast fans, dark roast is usually too strong or bitter.
 Of course, if you love your coffee black and strong, dark roast is perfect.
 It’s also a great choice for coffee recipes with milk and iced coffees.

-Popular dark roasts (specialty coffee): La Colombe Savoia, Stumptown French Roast, Verve French Roast.
+Popular dark roasts (specialty coffee): La Colombe Savoia, Stumptown French Roast, Verve French Roast, Death Wish Coffee.

-Popular dark roasted blends (grocery store): Starbucks Sumatra/ French Roast; Folgers Black Silk; Maxwell House Dark roast; Green Mountain Dark Magic and Sumatran, Seattle’s Best level 5, The Coffee Bean and Tea Leaf French Roast.
+Popular dark roasted blends (grocery store): Starbucks Sumatra/ French Roast; Folgers Black Silk; Maxwell House Dark roast; Green Mountain Dark Magic and Sumatran, The Coffee Bean and Tea Leaf French Roast.